parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Perm.TensorType     TensorByGeom

-This key specifies all of the geometries to which permeability tensor entries will be assigned.
+*string* **Geom.Perm.TensorByGeom.Names** no default This key specifies all of the geometries to which permeability tensor entries will be assigned.
 These geometries must cover the entire computational domain.
-Example Useage:

 .. container:: list

    ::

       pfset Geom.Perm.TensorByGeom.Names   "background domain"

-This key specifies the value of :math:`k_x` for the geometry given by *geometry_name*.
-Example Useage:
+*double* **Geom.\ *geometry_name*.Perm.TensorValX** no default This key specifies the value of :math:`k_x` for the geometry given by *geometry_name*.

 .. container:: list